KevinFernandesDev/ReaCS/README.md

 ✅ Transparent zero setup

-✅ No inheritance promoted (Reactive SO data-driven architecture) compatible with interfaces when needed
+✅ No inheritance promoted (Reactive SO data-driven architecture)

 ✅ Promotes Interfaces for observable ScriptableObjects when needed